friendly-bits/geoblocker-bash/README.md

 # geoblocker-bash
 Reliable and easy to use geoip blocker for Linux.
 Front-end implemented in Bash and the back-end utilizes iptables (nftables support will get implemented eventually).

+Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).

 ## Features and operation
 _(if you are just looking for installation instructions, skip to **TL;DR** section)_